-The ORP measures in this section of the reservoir do not provide any new interpretation between stations.
+The ORP measures in this section of the reservoir do not provide any new interpretation between stations and the increased measures in June are discussed in MM6 section.
 Importantly, we do not observe reductions in ORP here creating concerns for reduced rather than oxidized conditions.